-- changes in environmental or health and safety laws or regulations; - the manner in which environmental or health and safety laws or regulations will be enforced, administered or interpreted; - · our ability to enforce and collect under indemnity agreements and insurance policies relating to environmental liabilities; or - the cost of compliance with future environmental or health and safety laws or regulations or the costs associated with any future environmental claims, including the cost of clean-up of currently unknown environmental conditions.
+- changes in environmental or health and safety laws or regulations; - the manner in which environmental or health and safety laws or regulations will be enforced, administered or interpreted; - our ability to enforce and collect under any indemnity agreements and insurance policies relating to environmental liabilities; or - the cost of compliance with future environmental or health and safety laws or regulations or the costs associated with any future environmental claims, including the cost of clean-up of currently unknown environmental conditions.

 In addition to the costs of complying with environmental, health and safety requirements, we may in the future incur costs defending against environmental litigation brought by government agencies and private parties.
 We may be defendants in lawsuits brought by parties in the future alleging environmental damage, personal injury or property damage.
-A significant judgment against us could harm our business, financial condition and results of operations.
+A significant judgment or fine levied against us, or agreed settlement payment, could materially harm our business, financial condition and results of operations.